* under construction

 One of the major problems in democratic societies is the confusion between needs and rights.
 By helping us understand our emotional needs, emotional intelligence helps us distinguish one from the other.
 For example, I have a need for sex and intimacy.
 But few would claim that I have a right to either of these.
 I also have a need to protect myself.
 Yet in certain countries I have the "right" to own deadly weapons, while in others I do not.
 The situation becomes even more complicated when we consider our desires as opposed to our needs.
 For example, I may desire a certain standard of living, but I do not have a right to any lifestyle I choose--instead I must earn it.
 So who decides what is a "right," as opposed to a need or a desire?

 A need or a desire becomes a "right" only when one group of people decide that it is a right.
 In democracies, the majority rules, at least theoretically.
-If, for example, the majority rules that they have a "right" to something, however far-fetched it may be, they can literally force others to give it to them.
+If, for example, the majority rules that they have a "right" to something, they can literally force others to give it to them.
 They simply elect leaders who pass laws accordingly.
 When these laws are put into effect, the full power of the government, which includes deadly force if necessary, enforces these laws.

 There are at least two problems with this process of transferring a need to a right: